libbymiller/sock_puppet/README.md

 # Decisions

 There are a couple of designs described here, but you could make your own of course.
 Key decision is whether you want your bot to be able to see or whether just beaing able to hear and speak is enough.
 "Rabbit" is audio only, and "Sock creature" can see one end.
-To make it cheaper and easier to make, your face is never shown.
+To make it cheaper and easier to make, your face is never shown on the bot, but you can pull simple faces via the led matrix.

 # You will need:

 A server
- * access to a server that can run node, configurable to use https
+ * access to a server that can run node, configurable to use https (instructions below)

 Pi stuff
  * a [Pi 3 B plus](https://shop.pimoroni.com/products/raspberry-pi-3-b-plus) (£34), [Micro SD card](https://shop.pimoroni.com/products/noobs-32gb-microsd-card-3-1?variant=31703694245971) (8GB or more, £9), a power supply (ideally [an official Pi one](https://shop.pimoroni.com/products/raspberry-pi-universal-power-supply), £8)